DKISTDC/dkist/docs/examples/downloading_files_r0.md

 ```

 We can now download only these files, remember you need globus-connect-personal running for this.
+(Note that these plots will show if you work through the tutorial notebooks but not on the main Python tools documentation, as the data will not be available.)

 ```{code-cell} python
 ---
 tags: [skip-execution]